sydroth/localorganization-savethebay/README.md

  -Clear and efficient variables

- -Linting with (define a percentage)
+ -Linting

  -Good translation to mobile

- -Use Material
+ -Use Bootstrap

- -Utilize pull requests on Github to practice
+ -Utilize good practices w/ pull requests on Github